LukPle/ShiftExpress31/README.md

 ### Content
 The website is divided into 5 main sections, each having a unique purpose:
-1. Introduction into the project and its context.
+1. Introduction about the project and its context.
 2. A thorough overview of its background, relevance and objectives.
 3. The visualization section, which constitutes the main part of the project.
 It contains 3 key insights that we derived from the data using their corresponding visualizations.
 4. A view depicting each key finding's specific visualization.
 At first glance, this section is not directly displayed.
 To reach it, one has to choose one of the three key findings.
 This view contains: